-A Bachelor’s degree in Diagnostic Medical Sonography is typically a four-year program offered by colleges and universities, which prepares entry-level sonographers and offers specialty tracks in General Sonographty (ObGyn and Abdominal-Extended), Vascular, and/or Cardiac sonography, among others.
+A Bachelor’s of Science degree in Diagnostic Medical Sonography is a four-year program offered by colleges and universities, which prepares you for an entry-level position as a sonographer.
+These degree programs typically offer specialty tracks in General Sonographty (ObGyn and Abdominal-Extended), Vascular, and/or Cardiac sonography, among others.
 It requires completion of GUR’s and prerequisite courses in science, math, and English.

 In most cases, students are admitted to a 4-year University, complete their GUR’s, and then apply to the medical imaging department.
 These Bachelor Degree programs can also be open to individuals who have already earned an Associate Degree or completed a certificate program in sonography or allied health, and who are currently certified as a Registered Diagnostic Sonographer through the American Registry for Diagnostic Medical Sonography (ARDMS) or a similar professional association.

-Completing a Bachelor’s Degree Program in Sonography creates opportunity for a higher level of stability, more challenges, personal fulfillment and potentially a higher salary.
+Earning your Bachelor’s Degree in DMS creates opportunity for a higher level of stability, more challenges, personal fulfillment and potentially a higher salary.
 Expanding your growth potential as a sonographer may allow you to eventually become the director of an ultrasound department, a consultant, an educator, as well as other positions.

-Coursework delves into biology, physics, lab equipment, medical terminology and patient interaction specially tailored to the field of ultrasound.
+The coursework in the program delves into biology, physics, lab equipment, medical terminology, and patient interaction specially tailored to the field of ultrasound.
 Many programs offer students the opportunity to specialize in a particular area of diagnostic medical sonography, such as vascular, echocardiography or general (abdominal-extended, obstetrics and gynecology).

 An Ultrasound Bachelors degree will also include clinical or internship experiences, but for an Advanced Placement program this may not be required due to previous work experience.